The South African dealer register

 Can a tennis bracelet be resized?

 Yes.
 Removing or adding two to four stones changes the bracelet length materially.
-ProDiam handles this in their workshop.
+Prodiam handles this in their workshop.

 How do I check that a South African diamond dealer is legitimate?

 Verify membership in the Diamond Dealers Club of South Africa, insist on GIA certification on any centre stone, and confirm Kimberley Process compliance on rough sourcing.
-ProDiam in Bedfordview meets all three baselines and is the longest-running operation in the country.
+Prodiam in Bedfordview meets all three baselines.